redips789/redips789.github.io/docs/spring-certification/Spring-Container-Dependency-IOC.md

 }
 ```

-**In order to use placeholder values, you must configure either a `PropertyPlaceholderConfigurer` bean or a `PropertySourcesPlaceholderConfigurer`** bean.
+**In order to use placeholder values, you must configure either a `PropertyPlaceholderConfigurer` bean (deprecated, use `PropertySourcesPlaceholderConfigurer` instead ) or a `PropertySourcesPlaceholderConfigurer`** bean.
 The following `@Bean` method configures `PropertySourcesPlaceholderConfigurer` in Java configuration:

 ```java
 @Bean